-Access work targeted at students aged over 21 through close links with partner colleges has seen our mature students figure continue to grow steadily in a changing national landscape.
+Access work targeted at students aged over 21 through close links with partner colleges has seen our mature students figure remain relatively stable in a changing national landscape.
 We will continue to use our extensive expertise in work-based learning and a comprehensive approach to recognising prior learning to facilitate access to higher education programmes for mature students at all levels of study and to target mature students on Access programmes as the most impactful area of activity.
 As outlined in the section on apprenticeship provision below, we continue to expand the range of qualification pathways which allow students to continue to earn an income while studying.
 Throughout the duration of this plan, we are committed to increasing the number of activities promoting degree apprenticeships, such as our annual Apprenticeship event offered in collaboration with Barnet Council.
+We are also working with local SMEs to provide IAG on higher education pathways for lower skilled workers, targeting 20 contacts per week by 2020-21.

-Working with care leavers and students with disabilities will continue to be a priority.
+Working with care leavers and students with disabilities will continue to be a priority over the next five years.
 We believe that providing support and advice through the community is an effective way to engage students in a more informal environment and will therefore further build on our partnership work within Barnet which includes local government, schools, and charities.
 Our most important partners in our Access activity are our current students who play a key part in co-creating resources and activities for looked after children and students with disabilities.
 The planned expansion of our peer support SLA scheme during 2019-20 to 2024-25 will include an increase in the proportion of SLAs who have a disability and are care experienced.